we-make-websites/wmw-coding-guidelines/css/README.md

 * Mounts up to a significant maintenance issue
 * This does mean that you can't always nest properties the way you normally would
 * Media queries are not included when counting levels of nesting

-> **🗒 Note:** VS Code shows you how many levels deep you are in its Breadcrumbs feature (View > Toggle Breadcrumbs).
-You should only ever see three stages after the base declaration.
+* VS Code can show you how many levels deep you are in its Breadcrumbs feature (View > Toggle Breadcrumbs)

 ### [Nesting media queries](#nesting-media-queries)